 Candice Goodman, Managing Director at Mobitainment, explains more about what makes WhatsApp and CM.com’s Business Messaging API so attractive, "We have found the platform to be reliable, with a fast response and great performance – nearing the response times of USSD but without the timeouts and character limitations."

 Stewart Mackay, Senior Business Development Manager at CM.com, adds, "We knew that if Mobitainment and BASA added the WhatsApp Business API to their existing toolset via our Business Messaging API, something incredibly creative and impactful would be the end result."

 In a mobile-first world where our phones connect us to individuals and businesses every day, using WhatsApp for business messaging opens the door to more customers and more creative opportunities, with improved engagement through images, videos, voice notes, pin locations, virtual assistants, and more.

 “Our experience with the WhatsApp chatbot on the Debut Programme has opened new possibilities through increased accessibility and inclusivity to information and participation.
-It is definitely a digital equalizer, and creates opportunities for brands to reach out to help bridge the digital divide in South Africa,” says Candice.
+It is definitely a digital equaliser, and creates opportunities for brands to reach out to help bridge the digital divide in South Africa,” says Candice.

 Select a region to show relevant information.
 This may change the language.

 Is this region a better fit for you?